 How to Migrate Securely

 Like with all big moves and changes, it can feel overwhelming.
 At this point, you may have more questions than answers.
 Considering the challenges security teams face today more demanding compliance requirements, limited visibility of resources and threats, and dispersed infrastructure, we understand it’s a big undertaking.

 Security isn’t one size fits all, so make sure you consider a vendor that works as a partner to address your specific needs.
 However, there are important capabilities that will make your migration easier.
 You need a solution that provides you with:

 - Increased visibility across your entire infrastructure: You wouldn’t rely on a front door camera to show you what's happening in the backyard, so don’t choose a solution that only gives you partial visibility of cloud resources and threats.
 With more resource types to secure, ensuring that you have total visibility from one single platform is essential.
 Using a platform solution saves you time trying to put the pieces together information, thus speeding up protection, detection, and response.

 - Managing compliance: Rapid deployment and dispersed resources creates new challenges for staying on top of compliance, however it is critical to businesses to meet requirements from GDPR, HIPAA, PCI-DSS, and more.
 Consider a solution that helps address compliance requirements today and for the future.

 - Automation, automation, automation: Using a security solution that has extensive automation is vital to helping your organisation simplify and scale cloud migrations.
 Automating as much as possible, from routine maintenance tasks to running compliance cheques to API integrations with other tools in your environment, will reduce the burden on your security team and give you more awareness into real-time threats.

 Security from a single platform

 You shouldn’t buy a home without seeing it in person first.
 The same applies for a security solution.
-See how Trend Micro Cloud One can aid your cloud migration journey with a free 30-day trial.
+See how Trend Cloud One can aid your cloud migration journey with a free 30-day trial.